The Secret About Leak Detection & LDAR

 It’s with this in mind that the CDP’s The Carbon Majors Database report was published in 2017.
 This report is essentially a list of the biggest energy producers in the country ranked by the efficiency of their plants and how transparent they are in reporting product-related emissions.
 What the report found was that relatively few companies are responsible for most of the fugitive emissions.
 These are the kinds of stats that have investors rethinking current investments in these firms.

 Yet, even smaller companies should sit up and take notice.
-After all, knowing that gas leaks equal lost profits, investors may not want to work with facilities that forgo monitoring because of LDAR costs and time commitments.
+After all, knowing that natural gas leaks equal lost profits, investors may not want to work with facilities that forgo monitoring because of LDAR costs and time commitments.
 As fines for leaks and risks of wasted profits increase, investors will prefer those operations that have a solid LDAR plan in place.
 Fossil fuel companies that go above and beyond the basics have the best chance of attracting – and holding on to – outside investments.

 In other words, frequent, thorough, accurate, and comprehensive leak surveys make good financial sense.